higorbuueno/Projeto-Angular/README.md

 # Projeto em TypeScript
-Inicialmente desenvolvido para um trabalho para universidade.
+Inicialmente desenvolvido como um trabalho para universidade.

 # How to install
 We used Node v16.13.2 to develop this project.